albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 **Manual Pronunciation Correction**

-in english abbreviation like `FOMO`, `ETA`, etc.
+In English, abbreviations like `FOMO`, `ETA`, etc.

-This package also have built-in abbreviation function, or you can write your own rules.
+This package also has a built-in abbreviation function, or you can write your own rules.

 ```
 input:string -> abbreviation function -> output:string.